skip to main content

 Most modern devices support two transmitting and two receiving streams (2×2:2) to reduce power consumption, so a single Wi-Fi radio with 16 streams can handle eight devices simultaneously at full speed or 16 devices at half speed.

-Most of the routers I’ve tested to date broadcast up to four streams per radio but you could see up to eight per radio with Wi-Fi 7, depending on the router model.
+Most of the routers I’ve tested to date broadcast up to four streams per radio—including the NETGEAR Nighthawk RS700S I was testing when I originally wrote this article—but you could see up to eight per radio with Wi-Fi 7, depending on the router model.

 That said, Wi-Fi 7’s 46Gbps maximum theoretical speed is based on using all 16 streams simultaneously on the 6 GHz band and a 320 MHz channel.
-In the real world, you’ll never hit that maximum.
+In a home environment, you’ll never hit that maximum.

 Other Wi-Fi 7 callouts

 A few other notable upgrades are working behind the scenes to provide you with the best Wi-Fi experience to date.
-Here’s a brief description of each.
+I will give a brief description of each.

 Reduced overhead